 Whatever your stance might be on food shopping, you may decide at some point to investigate some of the grocery delivery options in your area.
 Besides not having to drag your little ones out shopping, the perks of having your groceries delivered include easily planning out grocery lists in advance, getting hours of precious time back, and avoiding the inevitable regret of impulse buys at the store.
 (Why do they have to put the dark chocolate peanut butter cups right next to the checkout counter?!
 Damn you, Trader Joe’s!!)

 Here are some of the leading grocery delivery services in your area (unless you live way off the beaten path, in which case you might want to see if your local grocery store delivers).
+You should also know this industry is changing and growing all the time!
+So keep checking back for updates!

 Loved ones: consider a subscription for one of these as a gift for new parents.
 Some will even deliver prepared foods… almost as good as your homemade casserole!